ibm-cloud-docs/monitoring/monitor/troubleshoot.md

 {: tsResolve}

-## Are you noticing connection problems between your infrastructure and Sysdig’s hosted service?
+## Are you observing Sysdig agent connection errors or receiving uptime alerts reporting an host is down when there are no problems?
 {: #troubleshoot-entry-3}

 Sysdig has identified an issue with a subset of agent versions: